-Weather forecasters predict above-average activity this Atlantic hurricane season, which runs from June 1 to November 30.
+Atlantic hurricane season runs from June 1 to November 30, though storms can take place outside of those dates.
 Take steps to minimize damage and speed recovery.

 First and foremost, take whatever precautions are necessary to protect yourself and the people around you.
 While property preparations are important, they’re not worth risking life or health.
 If you need to evacuate, do so, as long as you have time to reach a place of safety.
 Don’t be caught on the roads in your car or attempt to drive through water-covered streets.
 You can track storms through the National Hurricane Center.
 Once the storm reaches your area, stay inside, away from windows and possible flying debris.